Using online coding tests can have a significant impact on your technical recruiting.

 Sound familiar?
 Mid-sized companies are more prescribed in how recruiting and tech teams work together and focus on hiring as swiftly as possible.
 But they also need to keep in mind processes and workflows going on in the background.
 When hiring scales, the team and tools need to be ready.

 2. Engage candidates before sending assessments to explain the advantages of a testing platform.
-Communicate that the online coding test is a unique way for the candidate to showcase their coding skills to the hiring manager.
+Communicate that online coding tests are a unique way for the candidate to showcase their coding skills to the hiring manager.
 What candidate doesn’t want an opportunity to flaunt their abilities to the person deciding whether to hire them?
 Highlight points like:

-- Coding tests online are language agnostic, so they can use the language they are most proficient in.
+- Online coding tests are language agnostic, so they can use the language they are most proficient in.

-- They can decide when and where they take the test, and use resources like Stack Overflow and GitHub to troubleshoot.
+- With Codility’s CodeLive platform, they can decide when and where they take the test, and use resources like Stack Overflow and GitHub to troubleshoot.

-“Because so many people touch our recruiting processes across different teams and offices, it’s important that our screening process is scalable and repeatable and that we treat each candidate fairly.”
+“Because so many people affect our recruitment strategy across different teams and offices, it’s important that our pre-employment screening process is scalable and repeatable and that we treat each candidate fairly.”

 Sound familiar?
 Large, established companies have a headcount plan and typically adhere to a set of guidelines and processes when opening a requisition.
 Optimizing the recruiting frameworks and workflows they use can save hundreds of hours.

-1. Fine-tune custom coding assessments to avoid manually vetting hundreds of candidates.
-Looking for a super specific skill?
+1. Fine-tune custom code assessments to avoid manually vetting hundreds of candidates.
+Looking for a super-specific skill?
 For highly specialized roles, put extra effort into crafting custom coding tasks to form the online coding tests you send candidates.
 The work you do upfront before opening the requisition will save you hours once the candidates start pouring in.

-2. Use coding tests as a jumping off point to have deeper conversations with candidates.
-While online coding tests are best used for screening purposes, you can also use candidates’ submitted code as a focal point of interviews later in the process.
-Receiving candidates’ code is useful, but having them walk you through their thought process face-to-face is crucial.
+2. Use code assessments as a jumping off point to have deeper conversations with candidates.
+While online coding tests are best used for screening purposes, you can also use candidates’ submitted code as a focal point later in your interview process.
+Receiving candidates’ code is useful, but having them walk you through their thought process face-to-face is crucial, which can be done virtually with CodeLive.
 It also helps creates a great candidate experience.
-Candidates will feel like their investment of time in the coding test online was worth it and that their conversations onsite were meaningful.
+Candidates will feel like their investment of time in the online code assessment was worth it and that their conversations onsite were meaningful.

 3. Make sure everyone involved in the process is 100% sure what to do and when to do it.
 Assign only the permissions someone needs to do their job, and nothing more.
 If a hiring manager only manages frontend roles, then only grant them access to those respective candidates.
 It will also remove the headache of sifting through candidate populations that they’ll never have to touch.
 Integrate Codility with your applicant tracking system so that recruiting team members are seamlessly working out of only one platform.